kyma-incubator/terraform-provider-gardener/README.md

 Perform the following steps to use the provider:

-1. Navigate to one of the `main.tf` files as listed above
+1. Go to one of the `main.tf` files listed above.

-2. Edit the `main.tf` file to provide the missing parameters
+2. Edit the `main.tf` file to provide the missing parameters.

 3. Initialize Terraform:
     ```bash